sassoftware/sasoptpy/doc/guide/components.rst

 Setting and getting an objective function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any valid :class:`Expression` can be used as the objective function of a model.
+You can use any valid :class:`Expression` as the objective function of a model.
-An existing expression can be used as an objective function using
+You can also use an existing expression as an objective function by using
 the :func:`Model.set_objective` method.
 The objective function of a model can
-be obtained using the :func:`Model.get_objective` method.
+be obtained by using the :func:`Model.get_objective` method.

 >>> profit = so.Expression(5 * sales - 2 * material, name='profit')
 >>> m.set_objective(profit, so.MAX)